privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 The ``Bind Type`` with Active Directory can either be chosen as "Simple" or as "NTLM".

+.. note:: When using bind type "Simple" you need to specify the Bind DN like *cn=administrator,cn=users,dc=domain,dc=name*.
+When using bind type "NTLM" you need to specify Bind DN like *DOMAINNAME\username*.

 The ``LoginName`` attribute is the attribute that holds the loginname.
 It can be changed to your needs.